Key Takeaways

 -

-- Layla Leopard,with its slightly longer tufted fibres, adds playful warmth to small corners
+- Layla Leopard,with its slightly longer tufted fibres, adds playful warmth to small corners.

 Black & White Winter Styling Ideas for UK Homes

-Winter Q&A: What UK Homeowners Ask Most About B&W Rugs
+Winter Q&A: What UK Homeowners Ask Most

 Q: Will a black and white rug make my room feel colder?